Code-in-the-Loop Forensics: Agentic Tool Use for Image Forgery Detection: Method

 \subsubsection{Cold Start}

-The training process for ForenAgent consists of two sequential stages, designed to progressively equip the MLLM with the capabilities to handle complex IFD tasks. \\ \textbf{System Prompt Design}: To steer the MLLM’s reasoning and code generation, ForenAgent uses a carefully engineered system prompt in addition to user queries.
-The prompt specifies how to access inputs, structure code, and return the final answer: (i) encourage executable code over free-form text; (ii) preload images/frames as \texttt{image\_clue\_i} (with resolution) so the model can reference them directly (\textit{e.g.}, cropping); (iii) standardize outputs via \texttt{print(...)} (text) and \texttt{plt.show()} (visuals); (iv) wrap every code block in \texttt{<code>...</code>} for reliable parsing; (v) place the final class token inside \texttt{<answer>...</answer>} for consistent evaluation.
-This design yields parsable, executable code with minimal runtime errors.
-The full system prompt appears in the \textit{Supplementary material}. \\ \textbf{Correct Reasoning Trajectories}: Built on FABench, we curate a long-horizon, multi-turn instruction-tuning set for IFD to inject domain reasoning and long-CoT skills into open-source MLLMs.
-For each sample, we provide the System Prompt, Question, and images to GPT-4.1~\cite{openai2025gpt41} to obtain an authenticity judgment and a multi-step chain.
-We retain a response only if: (1) the predicted label is correct; (2) it contains executable Python wrapped in \texttt{<code>...</code>}; (3) for tampered cases, the answer explicitly names the forged object.
+The training process for ForenAgent consists of two sequential stages, designed to progressively equip the MLLM with the capabilities to handle complex image forgery detection tasks. \\ \textbf{System Prompt Design}: To steer the MLLM’s reasoning, code generation, and low-level tool usage, ForenAgent employs a carefully designed system prompt in addition to user queries.
+The prompt defines how to access inputs, invoke tools, structure code, and return results: (i) prefer executable code or tool calls over free-form text; (ii) preload images or frames as \texttt{image\_clue\_i} (with resolution metadata) to enable direct referencing for operations such as cropping; (iii) standardize outputs via \texttt{print(...)} for text and \texttt{plt.show()} for visualizations; (iv) wrap each code block with \texttt{<code>...</code>} for reliable parsing, and each tool invocation with \texttt{<tool\_call>...</tool\_call>} to enable structured execution; (v) place the final class token inside \texttt{<answer>...</answer>} for consistent evaluation.
+This design produces parsable and executable outputs with reduced runtime errors.
+The full system prompt is provided in the Appendix. \\ \textbf{Correct Reasoning Trajectories}: Built on FABench, we curate a long-horizon, multi-turn instruction-tuning set for IFD to inject domain reasoning and long-CoT skills into open-source MLLMs.
+For each sample, we provide the System Prompt, question, and images to GPT-4.1 to obtain an authenticity judgment and a multi-step chain.
+We retain a response only if: (1) the predicted label is correct; (2) It includes a code sandbox that enforces the enclosure of executable Python within \texttt{<code>...</code>} and tool invocations within \texttt{<tool\_call>...</tool\_call>}; (3) for tampered cases, the answer explicitly names the forged object.
 The filtered subset, containing approximately 200k agent–interaction question–answer pairs, is used for supervised Cold-Start tuning.